Kelmscott suburb profile

 Kelmscott rental market trends

-The rental market in Kelmscott has experienced moderate growth, with house rents increasing by 5.2% over the past year to $610 per week, while unit rents have remained stable at $550 per week.
-This stability in unit rents, combined with the rise in house rents, reflects a balanced demand in the suburb, making it an attractive option for both renters and investors seeking steady returns.
+The rental market in Kelmscott has experienced moderate growth, with house rents increasing by 5.1% over the past year to $620 per week, while unit rents have remained stable at $550 per week.
+This stability in unit rents, combined with the slight rise in house rents, suggests a balanced market, making Kelmscott an attractive option for both renters and investors seeking steady returns in a well-established suburb.

 Suburbs near Kelmscott